cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/location.md

 ## Filtering on a specific address

 With the `streetAddress` field you can limit your results to a certain street or a specific address.
-The `streetAddress` is available as both an URL parameter and as advanced query field:
+The `streetAddress` is available as both a URL parameter and as advanced query field:
 * URL parameter: `streetAddress`
 * Advanced query parameter: `address.{language}.streetAddress`